Laralabs/geo-sorter/README.md

 [Ayeo/Geo](https://github.com/ayeo/geo) is used to calculate the distance between coordinates.

-## :orange_book: Documentation
-Full documentation can be found [on the docs website](https://docs.laralabs.uk/timezone/).

 ## :speech_balloon: Support
 Please raise an issue on GitHub if there is a problem.